 In all cases, you must also:

-- Have residual household income of £25,000 a year or less as assessed by Student Finance England (SFE) by 31st October 2022.
+- Have a residual household income of £25,000 a year or less as assessed by Student Finance England (SFE) by the last day of the first term of each academic year.
 Priority is given to students with the lowest household income

 Value